Mohil-Ahuja/Mohil-Ahuja/README.md

 - 🏗️ Co-founder of **UniEngage**, a DPIIT-recognized campus super-app
 - 🧠 Interested in ML/RL systems, low-level systems engineering, and full-stack product development
 - 🛡️ ISC2 Certified in Cybersecurity, with hands-on red-team and forensics experience
-- ⚡ Fun fact: I like combining things that don't usually go together — kernel drivers with computer vision, RL agents with trading systems, deep learning with CAD engineering
+- ⚡ Fun fact: I like combining things that don't usually go together — deep learning with CAD engineering, agent authorization with cybersecurity, RL agents with trading systems

 ---